gjsoaresc/takehome-ecommerce-frontend/README.md

 - **Zod Validation**
 - **Axios for API requests**
 - **React Router for navigation**
+- **MSW (Mock Service Worker)** for API mocking

 ## API Configuration
-This app interacts with a backend API at:
+This app can either use a mock server or connect to a real backend API at:
 ```
 http://localhost:8080/api
 ```